Zellij: Forms and patterns

-Other types of compositions were also employed, many of them much simpler.
-Some mosaics were simply composed of coloured squares.
-One variation of this is a "checkerboard"-like pattern made up of repeating squares/lozenges separated by white strips with eight-pointed stars at their intersections.
-In the Alhambra of the Nasrids, some zellij motifs were composed of interlacing ribbons or tracery, sometimes as part of a narrow frieze wrapping around doorways or running above larger zellij dadoes.
+Some compositions were simpler, such as mosaics of coloured squares.
+One variation is a "checkerboard"-like pattern made up of repeating squares/lozenges separated by white strips with eight-pointed stars at their intersections.
+In the Alhambra of the Nasrids, some motifs were composed of interlacing ribbons or tracery, sometimes as part of a narrow frieze wrapping around doorways or running above larger zellij dadoes.
 Another motif distinctive to the Alhambra is the so-called "Nasrid bird" (pajarita nazarí), which is composed of a three-pointed star with curved arms that is repeated in a wheel-like motif.
-Yet another motif consists of one repeating curvilinear form resembling a double-headed axe, which is found in the Alhambra and is also common in the zellij of Tétouan in Morocco, where it is known in Arabic as the "four hammers" (arba'a matariq).
-A straight-lined version of this motif, similar to the 12th-century zellij on the minaret of the Kutubiyya Mosque, is also found in the Alhambra, where it is referred to in Spanish as the "bone" (hueso) motif.
-A darj-wa-ktaf (or sebka) motif is also employed in some Marinid tilework, including examples at the al-Attarine and Bou Inania madrasas.
-Numerous other tessellated motifs are attested.
+Yet another motif consists of a repeating curvilinear form resembling a double-headed axe, which is found in the Alhambra and is common in Tétouan in Morocco, where it is known as the "four hammers" (arba'a matariq).
+A straight-lined version of this motif, similar to the 12th-century zellij on the minaret of the Kutubiyya Mosque, is found in the Alhambra, where it is called the "bone" (hueso) motif.
+A darj-wa-ktaf (or sebka) motif is employed in some Marinid tilework, including at the al-Attarine and Bou Inania madrasas.

-An Aramco World article about zellij states:

-An encyclopedia could not contain the full array of complex, often individually varied patterns and the individually shaped, hand-cut tesserae, or furmah, found in zillij work.
-Star-based patterns are identified by their number of points—'itnashari for 12, 'ishrini for 20, arba' wa 'ishrini for 24 and so on, but they are not necessarily named with exactitude.
-The so-called khamsini, for 50 points, and mi'ini, for 100, actually consist of 48 and 96 points respectively, because geometry requires that the number of points of any star in this sequence be divisible by six.
-(There are also sequences based on five and on eight.)
-Within a single star pattern, variations abound—by the mix of colors, the size of the furmah, and the complexity and size of interspacing elements such as strapping, braids, or "lanterns."
-And then there are all the non-star patterns— honeycombs, webs, steps and shoulders, and checkerboards.
+The range of patterns is created by varying multiple design features.
+These include the number of points of the stars, the use of elements other than stars such as shoulders, webs, and honeycombs, and the relative size and complexity of these elements.
+In this way, a building's patterns can be unique to it.